KristofferKarlAxelEkstrand/mighty-morphin-mathemagical-wavetables/README.md

 **Use math to create sound!**

-Create wavetables for any synthesizer that supports wavetable loading — and we can add support for others if needed — using pure mathematical formulas.
+Create wavetables for any synthesizer that supports wavetable loading — using mathematical formulas.

 Generate clean, morphing waveforms for Serum, Vital, Pigments, and other wavetable synthesizers.